Whit Hall Interpretive Center

 Bently-Kirman Field: a 1027-acre property, protected through a conservation easement with partner Bently Agrowdynamics in 2005, that demonstrates that land protection, public access, and ranching can be compatible activities.

-Clear Creek: 853 acres of forest and montane meadow along the only perennial tributary to the Carson River protected in 2008 with the help of partner Clear Creek Tahoe, LLC.April 17, 2013
+Clear Creek: 853 acres of forest and montane meadow along the only perennial tributary to the Carson River protected in 2008 with the help of partner Clear Creek Tahoe, LLC.May 28, 2013